Mariama4/multiprocess-undetected-chromedriver-proxy-bot/README.md

 import secrets prefix = f"undetected_{secrets.token_hex(8)}"

-Since the browser starts in --headless mode, the bot takes screenshots (in '/screenshots' ) confirming its actions
+Since the browser starts in --headless mode, the bot takes screenshots (in '/screenshots' ) confirming its actions You can paste your code into worker.py file